 In addition, the interplay between increasing SOC content without substantially increasing the emission of GHGs becomes a challenge and depends on the crop and soil types and management option.

 In this context, fine textured and poorly drained soils are particularly prone to, respectively, limited SOC incorporation and high GHG emissions.

 Sandy soils have limited capacity to store SOC due to usually low organic matter return, on one hand, and high SOC mineralization rates, on the other hand.
-Low return of organic matter is normally typical of sandy soils due to their lower chemical fertility and lower productivity compared to loam or clay soils, which normally implies also a lower return of crop residues into the soil.
-High aeration and fast mineralization of organic matter normally contribute to keep low the content of SOC in sandy soils, but also increase the risk of high GHG emissions.
+Low return of organic matter is normally typical of sandy soils due to their lower chemical fertility and lower productivity compared to loam or clay soils, which normally also implies a lower return of crop residues into the soil.
+High aeration and fast mineralization of organic matter normally contribute to keep low the content of SOC in sandy soils, but similarly increase the risk of high GHG emissions.

-Poorly drained soils (e.g. soils with high silt content and prone to shallow crust or clay soils with low permeability) are also well known to have limited capacity of SOC stock due to typically poor establishment of the crops and consequently low residue return.
-On the other hand, N2O and methane emissions from these soils can be high due to low aeration.
+Poorly drained soils (e.g. soils with high silt content and prone to shallow crust or clay soils with low permeability) are well known to have limited capacity of SOC storage due to typically poor establishment of the crops and consequently low crop residue return.
+On the other hand, N2O and CH4 emissions from these soils can be high due to low aeration (Krichels et al, 2019).
+To overcome these limitations, the improvement of soil drainage (Kumar et al., 2014) is of paramount importance.
+Furthermore, liming practices aimed to increase soil nutrient availability for plants and to enhance soil microbial activity and N2O reductase, which counteracts the emission of N2O from the soil, can contribute to reduce GHG emissions from poorly drained soils (García-Marco et al., 2016).

+Apart from all the above mentioned environmental limiting conditions for applying organic fertilizers, there are other important barriers such as the lack of access to manure or organic wastes and the lack of technical know-how for proper processing of manure before applying it to the field, causing weed infestation and pest occurrence and/or increasing labour demand and costs of implementing it (Chinseu et al., 2018).